vidun-upek/MedPredict/README.md

-# MedPredict - Medical Cost Prediction
+MedPredict - Medical Cost Prediction 🏥

-MedPredict is a web application that predicts the medical insurance charges for individuals based on factors such as age, BMI, smoking status, and more.
-This project uses machine learning to provide accurate predictions to users and is built using **Streamlit** for the user interface and **RandomForestRegressor** for the model.
+MedPredict is a web application designed to predict medical insurance charges for individuals.
+It utilizes machine learning to offer accurate cost estimations based on several personal and health-related factors.

+💻 Key Technologies
+User Interface (UI): Built using Streamlit.

+Machine Learning Model: The predictions are powered by a RandomForestRegressor.

+📈 Prediction Factors
+The application takes into account various factors to generate a prediction, including:

+Age

+BMI (Body Mass Index)

+Smoking status

+And more

-## Model Performance
+✨ Model Performance

-The final model performance is as follows:
+The final machine learning model exhibits the following performance metrics:

-- **R-squared**: 0.86
+R-squared: 0.86

-- **Root Mean Squared Error (RMSE)**: $300
+Root Mean Squared Error (RMSE): $$300$

 ## How to Run the Project